cylc/cylc-doc/src/glossary.rst

       .. admonition:: Cylc 7
          :class: tip

-         In Cylc 7 and earlier schedulers were known as "suite daemons".
+         In Cylc 7 and earlier, schedulers were known as "suite daemons".

    start